Jackzmc/PasteLite/README.md

 PASTE_ALLOWED_MIMES - The mime types that are allowed, by default is any text/* PASTE_ID_ALPHABET - The characters to use for generating ids, default is '0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz'
-PASTE_ID_LENGTH - The number of characters to generate for an id, default is 12
+PASTE_ID_LENGTH - The number of characters to generate for an id, default is 12 PASTE_URL_PREFIX - If set, creating a paste will return 'url' with this being prefixed with paste name
 ```